-Product Backlog Refinement is one of the sprint stages.
-This is not a formal scrum process, but it is still recommended by professionals.
 General sprint rules are familiar to us.
-When a Product Owner’s Product Requirements List is collected, it is required to prioritize the requirements under which the registry is created- Product Backlog Refinement.
-This register – as the name implies – will be its purification.
+When a Product Owner’s Product Requirements List is collected, it is required to prioritize the requirements under which the backlog is created.
+Product Backlog Refinement – as the name implies – will be its purification.
 This is as much about as its detailing and specification.

 Presence of Product Owner mandatory

 At the meeting the presence of the Product Owner, Scrum Master and Development Team is required.
 Their input is very important for the success of the meeting.
 It is they who set out their goals and have the widest knowledge of how the product would ultimately look.
 PBR’s job is to create the environment to have a discussion with the whole team involved in product development, so as to dispel any ambiguities and doubts about the order.

 What is it all about?

 The purpose of PBR is to specify and thereby extend the User Stories.
 Many new stories will be created.
 That’s good.
 The better defined stories we have, the brighter the vision of our product is.
 When it comes to organizing and updating the product backlog, some of the things we fall behind with will appear.
 That’s about it in the process.